 - Continued to move forward with its initiative to make the Agency smoke free by 2016.
-MPHA had only three of its highrise developments out of 42 left to be converted to 'smoke free' at the end 2014. - Housed its first MTW Interim Housing residents under an Initiative with Hennepin County to provide short-term housing with services to homeless individuals coming out of the hospital who still needed services - Celebrated its second anniversary of the opening of the Heritage Park Senior Services Health and Wellness Center and Thomas T. Feeney Manor, the first public housing acute assisted living and memory care housing development in the nation. - 4.
+MPHA had only three of its highrise developments out of 42 left to be converted to 'smoke free' at the end 2014. - Completed comprehensive building renovation at MPHA's Signe Burckhardt Manor -- a 42-unit, assisted living facility -- which included dedicating two floors (14 apartments) to serve seniors with memory care and enhanced assisted living needs.
+This facility provides yet another opportunity for our seniors to age in place and receive services and support that foster quality lives. - Completed the initiative to make the Agency highrises smoke free by 2016. - Initiated a new partnership with Touchstone Mental Health.
+They will provide services to adults living with severe mental illness. - Funded new HCV initiatives to leverage additional housing funds for counseling, social services community building efforts, job training, sobriety counseling and other supportive services with our community partners. - 4.
 MPHA will continue to participate and communicate with HUD, the State of Minnesota, the Metropolitan Council, Hennepin County, and the City of Minneapolis to contribute to the development of housing policy and housing policy implementation as well as to ensure that the affordable housing needs of Minneapolis residents and the agency's capacity and ability to address these needs will be considered when housing-related decisions are being made.